The Cast: Erich (participant of juvenile delinquencies), Myself (very juvenile & occasionally delinquent), Richard (shot in the face).

 Richard decided that he was going to have one last look-see down the pipe.
 What I saw next I will never forget.
 There are times that I will replay that memory in my mind just to laugh a little.
 I shall now endeavor to my best ability to aid you, dear reader, in visualizing what I beheld that summer night.

 It needs to be understood that the dud rocket had been sitting for more than two hours.
-Possibly in water, who would know.
-As I watched from the side Richard leaned his face over the pipe, calmly and casually.
-Then his mouth opened up in a gasp of a nonverbal “OH SHOOOTT!!” while his eyelids peeled back and exposed the eyeballs that began to grow to twice the size of his head order to better see, and comprehend, what was about to occur.
-A rocket to the face.
+Possibly in water, debris, or other gunk, who knows?
+As I watched from the side, Richard leaned his face over the pipe, calmly and casually.
+Then his mouth opened up in a gasp of a nonverbal “OH S-H-O-O-O-T-T!!” while his eyelids peeled back and exposed the eyeballs that began to grow to twice the size of his head order to better see—and comprehend—what was about to occur: A rocket to the face.
 But wait… No… Richard has reflexes?!?

 I was a witness to an event the likes of which have only ever been carefully choreographed on film with the aid of exceptional special effects artists, stuntmen, and trick photography.
 It was incredible.
 Just as the bottle rocket began to breach the mouth of the pipe and impact Richard’s face, Richard attempted to avoid losing an eye or part of his face and began to tilt his head backward in perfectly timed tandem as the rocket left the pipe.
 A sort of graceful ballet, starring Richard’s face and the rocket, entitled “Do you see what I see?
 Not for long.”